-The names of the Directors of AACPL in office at the date of this report are set out in the Directors' report on pages 3 to 5 of this report.
+The names of the Directors of AACPL in office at the date of this report are set out in the Directors' report on pages 3 to 6 of this report.
 The composition of the Board is determined using the following principles:

-- a minimum of seven Directors and a maximum of eleven Directors, with a broad range of expertise and skills; - there are sufficient Directors to serve on the various Board committees without overburdening the Directors or making it difficult for them to fully discharge their responsibilities; and - all Directors are subject to re-election every three years.
+- a minimum of seven Directors and a maximum of eleven Directors, with a broad range of expertise and skills; - there are sufficient Directors to serve on the various Board committees without overburdening the all Directors are subject to re-election every three years.